Castle Camps (village): History

 The parish of Castle Camps lies in the very south-eastern corner of Cambridgeshire.
 Roughly triangular in shape, it covers an area of 3198 acre.
 Its south-western and south-eastern borders separate it from Essex with the former following the line of the ancient woodland that separated the counties, and the latter probably representing the extent of the fence around the Castle.
 It also borders Shudy Camps to the north and has a short border with Bartlow to the north-west.

 The hamlet of Olmstead in the south-eastern corner of the parish was sometimes listed as being part of Helions Bumpstead in Essex, and was part of its ecclesiastical parish, though part of Castle Camps for feudal purposes.
 It was included as part of Essex in the Risbridge poor-law union in the 19th century, and also sometimes listed as the Cambridgeshire part of Helions Bumpstead parish.
 The situation was only resolved in 1885 when it was transferred to Castle Camps for all civil purposes.

-During the Second World War, Castle Camps, like may other parts of East Anglia, was home to a RAF station on the plateau to the south-east of the castle.
+During the Second World War, Castle Camps, like may other parts of East Anglia, was home to an RAF station on the plateau to the south-east of the castle.
 Established in September 1939, RAF Castle Camps operated as a satellite for RAF Debden and RAF North Weald and numerous squadrons flew from the airfield until its closure in January 1946.
 The land was sold between 1963 and 1966.

 Church

 There has been a church in Castle Camps since at least the start of the 12th century.
 The present parish church, dedicated to All Saints since the 15th century, comprises a chancel, nave with south porch, and west tower.
 Situated to the north-west of the castle, the building largely dates from the 15th and 16th century, though elements of the chancel walls may have been built in the 14th century.

 The medieval tower collapsed in 1850, with a replacement completed in 1851.
 Extensive refurbishment continued through the 19th century.
 John Ernest Bode was rector of the parish in the mid-19th century, and is known for writing the hymn "O Jesus I have Promised".
 He is buried in the church yard.
+The church contains a substantial memorial to SirJames Reynolds.